 Method 2: More complex, but gets your treadmill clean

-You’d be amazed all the bits of dust and grit that can accumulate in your treadmill, especially if it’s in a garage.
+You’d be amazed at all the bits of dust and grit that can accumulate in your treadmill, especially if it’s in a garage.
 This method of lubricating involves slackening off the tension on the belt, and applying the lubrication directly to the deck.
 It also allows you to give things a good clean while you’re ‘in there’.

-Here’s the steps you’ll need to take
+Here are the steps you’ll need to take

 - Loosen the bolts at the rear of the treadmill, to loosen the belt